h93xV2/image-thing/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## TODO

-1. Document database setup (or write a script to do it automatically).
-2. Document environment variables.
-3. Document the technology.